Coverage

 •MC/DC - Ensures that each decision has evaluated to true and false, as well as show that each condition can independently affect the decision outcome.

-Coverage Analysis is usually performed on a source code level, with source code instrumentation, which enables the tracking of program execution. iSYSTEM tools, however, perform the coverage analysis on the object level, without the need for source code instrumentation.
+Coverage Analysis is usually performed on a source code level, with source code instrumentation, which enables the tracking of program execution.
+BlueBox tools, however, perform the coverage analysis on the object level, without the need for source code instrumentation.
 Source level coverage is later obtained by aggregating the coverage results of the underlying object code.

-iSYSTEM Analyzer provides the following coverage measurements:
+winIDEA Analyzer provides the following coverage measurements:

 •Statement coverage - Ensures that all instructions / statements have been executed at least once.